St Laurence's GAA: History

-St. Laurence's G.A.A.
-Gaelic Athletic Association Club, Oldgrange, Narraghmore, Co.
-Kildare is based in the parish of Narraghmore, encompassing villages of Narraghmore, Kilmead, Booley, Calverstown, Kilgowan, Brewel, Ballymount, Crookstown, Ballitore and Mullaghmast.
+St. Laurence's GAA Club, is based at Oldgrange, in the parish of Narraghmore, County Kildare.
+It covers the parish villages of Narraghmore, Kilmead, Booley, Calverstown, Kilgowan, Brewel, Ballymount, Crookstown, Ballitore, and Mullaghmast.

-St. Laurence’s G.A.A. club grounds in Oldgrange, Narraghmore were purchased in 1975 and the clubhouse dressing rooms opened in 1992 and 1999 respectively.
+St. Laurence’s GAA's Oldgrange club grounds were purchased in 1975.
+The clubhouse's dressing rooms opened in 1992 and 1999 respectively.
+It facilitates activities such as Senior men’s football, ladies football, hurling, camogie, basketball, badminton and bowls teams.
+St. Laurence's also houses a community complex, which includes a bar, indoor sports hall, gated and enclosed outdoor children's playground, and a 750-metre athletics track.

-St. Laurence's have Senior Men’s Football, Ladies Football, Hurling, Camogie, Basketball, Badminton & Bowls teams at all ages to name but a few.

-St. Laurence's also have a Community Complex with Bar, Sports Hall, a safe gated and fenced off Outdoor Playground and a dedicated 0.75kM Walking/Jogging/Running track around our playing pitches.

-Gaelic Football [Peil Ghaelach]
+Gaelic Football

-In 2009 St. Laurence's GAA Club won their first ever Kildare Senior Football Championship.
+St. Laurence's GAA won its first Kildare Senior Football Championship in 2009, a significant victory that was their first county victory since 1982.
+The final score was 1-13 to 0-06 against Moorefield GAA.

-Hurling [Iomáint]
+Hurling

-St. Laurence's GAA has a proud tradition of hurling and started fielding hurling teams at Underage in 1998.
-This has continued up to the modern day and St. Laurence's GAA Hurling Club consistently provide players to the Kildare Development Squads.
-In 2017 St. Laurence's GAA Hurling Club had two representatives on the Kildare Under 17 Celtic Challenge Team.
+St. Laurence's GAA started fielding hurling teams at Underage in 1998 and continues to do so.
+St. Laurence's GAA Hurling Club consistently provides players to the Kildare Development Squads.
+In 2017, St. Laurence's GAA Hurling Club had two representatives on the Kildare Under 17 Celtic Challenge Team.

-In 2005 St. Laurence's GAA Hurling Club fielded its first ever Adult Team and this team would go on to win a Kildare Adult Hurling League Title in 2008.
-St. Laurence's GAA Hurling Club won the Kildare Junior Hurling Championship in 2011 and followed this up by winning the Kildare Intermediate League in 2012.
-St. Laurence's GAA Hurling Club has had 3 Players so far go on and represent Kildare at Senior Hurling Level.
+In 2005 St. Laurence's GAA Hurling Club fielded its first-ever Adult Team, which went on to win a Kildare Adult Hurling League Title in 2008.
+St. Laurence's GAA Hurling Club won the Kildare Junior Hurling Championship in 2011, followed by winning the Kildare Intermediate League in 2012.
+St. Laurence's GAA Hurling Club has had three Players represent Kildare at Senior Hurling Level.

-St. Laurence's GAA Hurling Club is the only hurling club in South Kildare to field teams at both Underage and Adult Level.

-Camogie [Camógaíocht]
+Camogie

-Sheila Norton founded the Ballitore camogie club in March 1934 with the Kilkenny colours, black and amber, and the club were defeated junior finalists in 1940.
+Sheila Norton founded the Ballitore camogie club in March 1934 with the Kilkenny colours, black and amber.
+The club was a junior finalist in 1940.

-Revived in 1980 and using the St. Laurence's colours and name the club won the junior championship and league.
-The club went on to win the Intermediate championship in 1989, with a victory over Broadford which prevented Broadford from winning 11 in-a-row.
-Eight of the Laurence's team were under 18 on the day.
-Two 14-year-olds played on the St. Laurence's team that day also, twins Ruth and Naomi Treacy.
+Revived in 1980 and using St. Laurence's colours and name, the club won the junior championship and league.
+The club went on to win the Intermediate championship in 1989, with a victory over Broadford, which prevented Broadford from winning 11 in-a-row.

 Patricia Keatley, Melanie Treacy and Michelle Aspell and were selected on the Kildare camogie team of the century.

-Ladies Gaelic Football [Peil Ghaelach na mBan]

-St. Laurence's Ladies Gaelic Football provides Gaelic football for ladies of all ages in a fun and friendly environment.
+Other sports

+In addition to hurling, camogie, mens and ladies Gaelic football, the club also hosts badminton, basketball and bowls.

+St. Laurence's Badminton Club was established in 2006 and offers both Junior and Adult Badminton clubs.
+It is an associated with Badminton Ireland, the national governing body for the sport on the island of Ireland.

+A basketball club, the 'LARRIE BIRDS', was established in 2015.
+In November 2015, the 'LARRIE BIRDS' club hosted their first ever competitive basketball matches.
+Athlone Basketball made the journey to play the club's U12 & U14 girls teams who were the first teams to represent our club at any grade.

+St. Laurence's Bowls Club is based at St. Laurence's Complex Hall.
+They host mixed ability and mixed age teams for competitive play and social recreation.